 Shiretta Ownbey is a Texas native who has been employed in various education-related professional positions throughout her professional career.
 Ownbey attended Texas Tech University where she completed three degrees.

-After completion of the master’s degree, she was employed by the Texas Cooperative Extension Service/Texas A&M University as a county extension educator, Family and Consumer Sciences and 4-H. She delivered and administered educational programming to adults and youth in a geographically large county through work with grass-roots organizations that identified educational needs and collaborated to deliver programs for the citizens of the county.
+After completion of the master’s degree, she was employed by the Texas Cooperative Extension Service/Texas A&M University as a county Extension educator for family and consumer sciences and 4-H. She delivered and administered educational programming to adults and youth in a geographically large county through work with grassroots organizations that identified educational needs and collaborated to deliver programs for the citizens of the county.
 Ownbey was promoted to the position of 4-H and youth specialist and served the large far-west district of Texas.

 Ph.D. in Clothing, Textiles and Merchandising; Texas Tech University, 1991

 M.S. in Family and Consumer Sciences Education, Texas Tech University

 B.S. in Family and Consumer Sciences Education, Texas Tech University